 For legal and public policy reasons, Directors also have non-fiduciary duties to the general public and, in particular, potential customers.
 These duties can include a prohibition on certain types of marketing which may misrepresent the Company’s goods/services or permitting misleading information to be provided on financial or investment proposals entered into either with the Company or third parties.

 Directors’ duties are the target or much greater scrutiny and the requirement for transparency now and at Francis Wilks & Jones we can advise all interested stakeholders on such matters.

 Our specialist team is here to help you.
-Call for your free consultation now.
+Call for your consultation now.
 Alternatively e mail us with your enquiry and we will call you back at a time convenient for you.